UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 ---
-title: How to create a service principal name for Azure Stack - PowerShell
+title: How to create a service principal name for Azure Stack using PowerShell
 description: Learn how to create a service principal name (SPN) to manage your Azure Stack using PowerShell
 services: azure-stack
 author: Chris Black